-Each of the eight gradiometer packages reports an independent data stream at a user-defined sample rate up to 230 Hz via an RS-485 interface, which is collected by a multiplexor and delivered via Ethernet cable to the PC.
+125 Each of the eight gradiometer packages reports an independent data stream at a user-defined sample rate up to 230 Hz via an RS-485 interface, which is collected by a multiplexor and delivered via Ethernet cable to the PC.
 The individual data packets reported by each gradiometer consist of the readings from each of the six magnetometers, plus a unique packet number and a checksum value for error checking, resulting in an 81-byte packet.
 This yields over half a gigabyte of data per hour at the full sample rate.

-145 2.4 Standard survey procedures
+130 2.4 Standard survey procedures

-For many archaeological and UXO applications, full sensor coverage is desired; that is the distance between lines should be the same as the distance between sensors on the platform, resulting in an effective line spacing of 50cm.
-This follows from an oft-used rule-of-thumb in magnetics: that the line spacing should be no more than twice the depth to the target (Reid, 1980).
-When performing such a survey, the subsequent 4 m line spacing requires a 'racetrack' or 'sequential looping' acquisition approach, rather than attempting to turn a sled with a 10 m tow cable.
-For a roughly rectangular survey area, the survey begins with an acquisition line along the long edge of the area of interest, turning 90 degrees and continuing to the middle of the short edge, proceeding back down the middle of the area, and turning to complete a large 'oval' pattern.
+For many archaeological and UXO applications, full sensor coverage is desired; that is, there should be no spaces between lines.
+This follows from an oft-used rule-of-thumb in magnetics: that the line spacing should be no more than twice the depth to the target.
+When performing such a survey, the subsequent 4 m line spacing requires a 'racetrack' acquisition approach, rather than attempting to turn a sled with a 10 m tow cable.
+For a roughly rectangular survey area, the survey begins with an

+135 acquisition line along the long edge of the area of interest, turning 90 degrees and continuing to the middle of the short edge, proceeding back down the middle of the area, and turning to complete a large 'oval' pattern.
 The next line proceeds immediately adjacent to the first, continuing in the same direction, and completing a second oval.
 This continues in sequence, creating a pattern that fully covers the area without requiring sharp turns.

 To assist with mapping, the operator has a tablet mounted on the ATV, interfaced to the PC.
-Along with the logging software, the PC also runs Aarhus Navigator, an in-house developed navigation system, which provides a real-time map showing acquisition lines, any GIS background maps, current and past position of the ATV, driving speed etc. The user can select to monitor one or more data streams as well.
+Along with the logging software,

+140 the PC also runs Aarhus Navigator, an in-house developed navigation system, which provides a real-time map showing acquisition lines, any GIS background maps, current and past position of the ATV, diving speed etc. The user can select to monitor one or more data streams as well.